-3. Environmental Analysis
+3. Environmental Analysis.

 - a.
 After a proposed Transit Corridor Project moves to the development phase, the Authority begins the environmental analysis and conceptual engineering for the project.
 The environmental process identifies a preferred alternative, including alignment and mode and/or site selection.
 Capital, operating and maintenance cost estimates are also refined and developed.
 Public and stakeholder involvement will occur throughout the environmental analysis phase. - b.
-Once affected MPO(s) approve the locally-preferred alternative (LPA) for the project and presentations are made to affected City Councils, a Capital Project Development Plan will be prepared.

-4. Capital Project Development Plan

-- a.
-The Capital Project Development Plan will include the LPA, the project's impacts, benefits, costs, and a funding plan that identifies local funding partners, grant opportunities, and other funding sources. - b.
-For Transit Corridor Projects that are under the authority of the Utah Department of Transportation (UDOT) as described in Utah Code § 72-1-2, et seq., the Authority's Board of Trustees will approve a Capital Project Development Plan that is 1) primarily funded by state funds or federal grants awarded to UDOT; and 2) has been assigned by UDOT to the Authority to perform specified work on a Transit Corridor Project.
-The Capital Project Development Plan will be presented to the Board of Trustees in a public meeting for review, along with comments from affected partners.
-At a subsequent public meeting, the Capital Project Development Plan will be presented to the Board of Trustees for adoption by resolution. - For all other Transit Corridor Projects not governed by III.A.4.b. above, the Capital Project Plan, along with comments received from affected partners, will be presented to the UTA Local Advisory Council for their approval by resolution and recommendation for adoption by the Board of Trustees.
-The Capital Project Plan will then advance to the UTA Board of Trustees for its final approval and adoption by resolution, and to the federal funding agency if federal funding is being sought.
+Once affected MPO(s) approve the locally-preferred alternative (LPA) for the project and presentations are made to affected City Councils, a Capital Project Plan will be prepared. - c.
+The Capital Project Plan will include the LPA, the project's impacts, benefits, costs, and a funding plan that identifies local funding partners, grant opportunities, and other funding sources.
+The Capital Project Plan, along with comments received from affected partners, will be presented to the UTA Local Advisory Council for its approval and recommendation for adoption by the Board of Trustees.
+The Capital Project Plan will then advance to the UTA Board of Trustees for its final approval and adoption, and to the federal funding agency if federal funding is being sought.

-5. Funding
+4. Funding.